luismiguelcasadodiaz/pipex/README.md

 It is not the case with, "tr 'a' ''", that substitutes a by ' if passed as {"tr", "'a'", "'", NULL}
 It is not the case with, "tr 'a' ' '", that do not execute if passed as {"tr", "'a'", "'", "'", NULL}

+### First Approach
+In my first a approach the commands structure holds a fd[2]  to hold its own pipe. it is the parent process who oppens all pipe requested according the numbre of comads to execute.
+I managed the fd deluge the father and the fork() creates.
+Such child closes the not needed fds.

+But i notice i have a relative low numbre of command to process, 120, cause hitting MAX_OPEN_FILES.

+I discover it comparing wiht how many | a bash command supports. more than 1000.

+### Second Approach
+The parent will create a pipe before forking the file. the parente waits the child to finish before looping to execute the next command.

 ## What I read.

 [Here doc](https://linuxize.com/post/bash-heredoc/)